 So maybe the beloved wikipedia has the answer?

 “Cross-stitch is a popular form of counted thread embroidery in which X-shaped stitches in a tiled, raster-like pattern are used to form a picture.”

 Great, so now you have to tell someone what a raster image is first.

 And don’t get me started on the history.
 Unless you have 30 minutes to talk through nearly 2000 years of embroidery?

 The Real World Definition

-Using references, quoting it as a grandma hobby, giving them an impromptu and a little too detailed history lesson, being too brief, or maybe just avoiding the question all together.
+Using references, quoting it like a grandma hobby, giving them an impromptu and a little too detailed history lesson, being too brief, or maybe just avoiding the question altogether.
 I’ve heard all of these being attempted, and honestly, sometimes people get it; but most of the time they nod along and then google it when there’s a quiet moment (normally falling upon one of the aforementioned definitions).